srl-labs/learn-srlinux/docs/ndk/guide/agent-install-and-ops.md

 ### Running nFPM

-When nFPM configuration and NDK agent files are present, proceed with building an `rpm` package.
+When nFPM configuration and NDK agent files are present, proceed with building an `deb` package.

 Consider the following file layout: